connect-btss/connect-btss.github.io/hubs.md

         <a href=""><img src="/assets/img/connect-metasci.png" alt="CONNECT Metascience working group"></a>
       </div>
       <div class="col-sm-9">
-        <h4><a href="">Metascience working group</a></h4>
+        <h3><a href="">Metascience working group</a></h3>
-        <i>This working group conducts metascientific research to understand current processes and workflows in existing BTSS networks.
-The team gathers qualitative information about current workflows, identifies existing assessment tools, and develops standardized evaluation instruments for BTSS projects with measurable metrics and benchmarks for cross-project comparison.</i><br>
+        This working group conducts metascientific research to understand current processes and workflows in existing BTSS networks.
+The team gathers qualitative information about current workflows, identifies existing assessment tools, and develops standardized evaluation instruments for BTSS projects with measurable metrics and benchmarks for cross-project comparison.<br>
         <b>Leads:</b> <a href="mailto:k.byers@concordia.ca">Krista Byers-Heinlein</a> and <a href="mailto:nicolas.alessandroni@concordia.ca">Nicolás Alessandroni</a>
       </div>
     </div>